IBM/protect-webapp-using-runtime-container-security/README.md

   Now you can test any of the attacks.
 Let us try `API Service Protection`.

-  Invoke the url on the browser again -   http://[public-ip-of-cluster]:32425/hackable/uploads/test.php
+  Invoke the url on the browser again -   `http://[public-ip-of-cluster]:32425/hackable/uploads/test.php`
+  >Note: `public-ip-of-cluster` is Public IP of the cluster that you noted earlier.

   This time this API can not be accessed and you can see the below alert on the `Security Events` page.